Yulin

 In his early days, hand-sculpted fish swam from his imagination into being, each carrying a fragment of innocence, a pulse of emotion, and the shimmering possibilities of color.
 From these beginnings grew a distinctive style of tea ware — layered glazes, high-temperature transformations, and forms that feel alive in the hand.

-Now, in an exclusive collaboration with Glazara, Master Yu creates rare, small-batch collections that exist only within our house.
+Now, in an exclusive collaboration with Glazara, Yulin creates rare, small-batch collections that exist only within our house.
 Each vessel is unhurried, untouched by mass production, and made to hold beauty, purpose, and soul.
 For in his hands, true value lies not in sameness, but in the quiet strength of difference.

 TONG & SHEN